bigmonmulgrew/Pathfinder-Public-Guides/README.md

 Structure
 Before submitting please check if an existing folder exists.
 If not please submit with it at root level.
 As the number of files increases we will handle sorting these files as needed.

-Other
+-Other

- | - Class Guides
+--- Class Guides

- | - GM Guides
+--- GM Guides

- | - Strategy Guides
+--- Strategy Guides